Daniel-KM/Omeka-S-module-Thesaurus/README.md

 Here, `xxx` is the resource class id of `skos:ConceptScheme` and `yyy` is the item id of the scheme.

+### Controller plugin and view helper `thesaurus()`

+The controller or view helper thesaurus() allows to create a thesaurus and to get the whole tree, the tops, any branch, the ascendants, the descendants, etc.
+It can be used in the theme or anywhere else.

+To build a thesaurus, use `$thesaurus = $this->thesaurus($item)`, where item is the scheme or any concept.
+Then, you can get any data for it with the methods.

+To get data for any other concept of the thesaurus, set it first.
+For example, to get the  ascendants for a concept, use `$this->thesaurus()->setItem($item)->ascendants()`.

+The view helper has the specific method `display()` to display the tree, a list, or anything else via a view template.

 TODO
 ----